View a detailed organization chart for the CIO area.

 The University’s Chief Information Officer oversees key central IT units for the University that enable both academic and administrative functions and that support faculty, staff, and students.
 Operational services include infrastructure, applications, and end user support services that scale across the University (and in some cases include the hospital).
-In addition, IT Security, Policy, and Records Management provides both pro-active and reactive security services, security consulting, IT policy creation, and assistance with retention and destruction of University records.
+In addition, Information Security provides both pro-active and reactive security services, security consulting, and IT policy creation.

 Information Technology Services is the central service provider for information technology services across the University.
 Providing over 100 services, ITS’ mission is to promote information technology as a strategic resource throughout the University and to exemplify service excellence.

 Enterprise Infrastructure (EI) provides support for networks, telephony, data centers, storage and computing platforms, email and calendaring, identity management.

 Enterprise Applications (EA) provides support for ERP systems (Human Resources, Financial, and Student Information systems), and departmental custom applications.

 User Experience and Engagement (UEE) provides support services such as classroom IT and AV support, departmental computing support (LSP coordination and site licensing), help services (IT help desk and secondary support), customer communications and outreach, and learning management systems (UVaCollab).

 Strategic Initiatives & Administration provides leadership for Project & Portfolio Management efforts (including direct project management for large-scale, strategic ITS projects); manages the University’s new Identity and Access Management system; plans and coordinates professional development and organizational development activities for the ITS organization; and provides financial planning, analysis, billing and other administrative services for ITS.